 Barking is a completely natural communication tool for dogs.
 But if your dog is barking excessively and you’d like to help him calm down, it’s important to understand and address what’s setting him off.
 Here, we look at some common (and not so common) barking triggers, and how to stop dogs overreacting to these situations.

 How to stop a dog barking when left alone

-Dogs often bark when there is someone at the door.
-A good technique to keep your dog calm is to walk your dog to the door on a lead.
-This gives you time to invite your guests in while maintaining calm control over your dog.
-If necessary lead your dog out of the room until he calms down and start again.
+A good technique to help keep your dog calm while visitors are arriving is to walk him to the door on a lead.
+This gives you time to invite your guests in, while maintaining control over your dog.
+If necessary, lead your dog out of the room until he calms down, and start again.

 How to stop a dog barking at night

 To discourage nighttime barking, make sure your dog is getting plenty of physical and mental activity during the day, so he’s ready for a good night’s sleep.
 Try to make sure his sleeping place is as quiet as possible, to minimise noise or lights from outside that might set him off.
 And don’t reward him with lots of attention if he does wake you up.

 Being separated from you, his owner, could be one reason why your dog may be barking at night.
 If you suspect this is an issue, speak to an experienced behaviourist for advice.

 If your dog has suddenly started barking at night after previously sleeping through, it may be a sign of a health issue such as pain or, in senior dogs, doggie dementia.
 So don’t ignore a sudden change in barking behaviour – seek veterinary advice.